 Classifying components is also essential.
-This step enables IT staff to prioritize what to protect—or recover should something go wrong.
+This step enables IT staff to prioritise what to protect—or recover should something go wrong.
 For instance, the central production database server is probably more critical than a backup reporting server.

-Cost Management and Resource Organization
+Cost Management and Resource Organisation

-Resource usage can get out of control for larger organizations if it isn’t well-tracked and managed.
+Resource usage can get out of control for larger organisations if it isn’t well-tracked and managed.
 If IT retires a server, it can be deprovisioned in the cloud, saving the company money on IT resources.

-If an organization only has a few assets, keeping track of where budget money is allocated is easy.
+If an organisation only has a few assets, keeping track of where budget money is allocated is easy.
 But when hundreds of cloud resources are provisioned across different departments, old assets may be forgotten and neglected.

 These “zombie” resources can cost upwards of thousands of dollars in wasted infrastructure.
 Worse, they can create cybersecurity issues from unpatched systems and deprecated software.
-These resources should be organized in a way that keeps them from becoming the source of a critical corporate compromise.
+These resources should be organised in a way that keeps them from becoming the source of a critical corporate compromise.

-CSPM works to organize resources better so that no infrastructure goes unpatched, whether it’s router firmware or an operating system update on a critical server.
+CSPM works to organise resources better so that no infrastructure goes unpatched, whether it’s router firmware or an operating system update on a critical server.
 This could be in the form of asset-tracking management tools or strategies that help IT staff audit resources.
 Cloud providers have reporting features that make tracking assets easier so they are not forgotten and unmaintained.